 Organise Digital Reservations — For Free

 Hotels are expecting a rise in clients over the coming years.
 Tourism is set to boom compared to 2021 levels, when government restrictions were still in place.

 Flight bookings have already witnessed a significant change.
 “The top destination” says the Sunday Times “on Skyscanner for this summer is ‘Everywhere’, and 45 per cent of its users — a third of whom are aged 25 to 34 — do not have a specific place in mind when they start planning a holiday”.

 Expecting this explosion in guest numbers, experts recommend allowing customers to create bespoke holidays for themselves.
 They can use technology to carve out their itineraries.
 This includes booking restaurant times.
 If a digital system is integrated into a hotel’s booking platform, guests can make restaurant bookings simultaneously to their hotel bookings online.

 Online reservations enable guests to book times that will suit them, without having to spend time calling a restaurant or emailing them to confirm their reservations.
 Instead of waiting around for tables they know when to arrive in advance.

 Hoping to improve the overall guest experience?
-Make it easier for today’s hotel guests with Carbonara App using a free online reservations feature.
+Make it easier for today’s hotel guests with Carbonara App using an online reservations feature.
 Now there is no headache involved.
 Tourists plan when and where to eat when on holiday.
 Find out more about how online reservations can work for hotel restaurants.